juanortizmarquez1/juanortizmarquez1/README.md

-- 👋 Hi, I’m @juanortizmarquez1
+- 👋 Hi, I’m Juan
-- 👀 I’m interested in backend and frontend
+- 👀 I’m interested in backend
-- 🌱 I’m currently learning java spring
+- 🌱 I’m currently working as a programmer
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me: juanortizmarquez1@gmail.com